ALESTA1/bookstore/readme.md

    grpcurl -plaintext -h "authorization":<access token> -d '<Payload>' localhost:8080 bookstore.BookService/Login/<Method>
    ```

+   The available methods can be seen on in the proto file along with their request and response bodies.

 ## Notes

 - Ensure port `8080` is available before running the service.